zycalice/data-structures/docs/index.md

 The quicksort algorithm's runtime is typically O(N log N).
 Quicksort has several partitioning levels, the first level dividing the input into 2 parts, the second into 4 parts, the third into 8 parts, etc. At each level, the algorithm does at most N comparisons moving the lowIndex and highIndex indices.
 If the pivot yields two equal-sized parts, then there will be log N levels, requiring the N * log N comparisons.

+For typical unsorted data, such equal partitioning occurs.
+However, partitioning may yield unequally sized parts in some cases.
+If the pivot selected for partitioning is the smallest or largest element, one partition will have just 1 element, and the other partition will have all other elements.
+If this unequal partitioning happens at every level, there will be N - 1 levels, yielding N + N-1 + N-2 + ... + 2 + 1 = (N+1)/(N/2), which is O(N).
+So the worst case runtime for the quicksort algorithm is O(N).
+Fortunately, this worst case runtime rarely occurs.